-For emergencies please call 911 or one of these hotlines:
+For emergencies call 911

 Suicide Prevention Lifeline

 No matter what problems you are dealing with, we want to help you find a reason to keep living.
 By calling 1-800-273-TALK (8255) you’ll be connected to a skilled, trained counselor at a crisis center in your area, anytime 24/7.